changelly/api-changelly/README.md

 To set up an extra commission, [please email us](mailto:pro@changelly.com "pro@changelly.com") with a link to your service.

-Your API exrta commission is included in a result of `getExchangeAmount` function call.
+Your API extra commission is included in a result of `getExchangeAmount` function call.
 All fees are always in output currency.

 Usage
 -----